 Probably the same things you are!
 Working a normal weekday 9-5 job, eating, sleeping, laundry, going to the gym (one of our few monthly expenses – we love our local YMCA!), spending time with friends, watching Netflix, and reading.
 Krystal spends time baking and Michael spends time napping.

 For the most part, with our Android phones.
 While we may occasionally slip in a few shots from the DSLR, it’s really bulky to travel with and can put a target on your back as a “tourist.”
 Phones it is!

 So what do you have to offer?

 Encouragement!
 Some advice, probably mostly from our mistakes (like that time Krystal ate yeast in Norway, instead of butter or that time Michael made us miss the train because he lost – and then later found – his passport in his suitcase).
 Another point of view about a destination.
 A willingness to step outside of our comfort zones and try new things and sharing what we’ve learned.
+Things we’ve found and loved along the way.
 Although, to be honest, we’re also totally comfortable in our comfort zone.
 We love wine and chocolate in every country and in every language.

 Okay, but why am I really here?